Japan Council against Atomic and Hydrogen Bombs: History

 On March 1, 1954, the Japanese fishing vessel Lucky Dragon No. 5 was showered with radioactive fallout from the U.S. military's 15-megaton "Castle Bravo" hydrogen bomb test at nearby Bikini Atoll.
 The boat's catch was contaminated, spurring a panic in Japan about the safety of eating fish, and the crew was sickened, with one crew member eventually dying from radiation sickness.
 In response to these events, a number of Japanese civic groups banded together to form a "National Council for a Petition Drive to Ban Atomic and Hydrogen Bombs" (Gensuibaku Kinshi Shomei Undō Zenkoku Kyōgikai), which managed to accumulate a total of 30 million signatures by August 1955, an impressive figure given that Japan's total population was around 90 million at the time.

 To build on this initial success and keep the movement going, the council established a more formal, permanent organization called the Japan Council against Atomic and Hydrogen Bombs (原水爆禁止日本協議会, Gensuibaku Kinshi Nihon Kyōgikai) in 1955.
 Within a short time, local affiliate organizations were established in all 47 prefectures and many cities and towns around Japan.
 The organization touted itself as apolitical in order to secure as broad a base of support as possible, and thus drew support from both left-leaning and conservative politicians alike In the later half of the 1950s, Gensuikyō became a vocal leader in the burgeoning worldwide anti-nuclear movement, deriving moral authority from Japan's unique status as the only nation to have been attacked with nuclear weapons.

+Peace March at the 10th World Conference against Atomic and Hydrogen Bombs (August 1964).